Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Description of model

 \section{Description of $C_n^2$ model}

-The $C_n^2$ model presented here largely depends on the theory that describes the refractive index as a random field.
-The latter in firstly reminded up to the introduction of $C_n^2$.
-Our approach is then detailed.
+The $C_n^2$ models presented here mainly depend on the theory that describes the refractive index as a random field.
+The latter is firstly reminded up to the introduction of $C_n^2$.
+The Tatarskii $C_n^2$ model is then presented and our alternative approach relying on the $C_n^2$ statistical definition is detailed.